NamesJoeyWheeler/AM2DAB/README.md

 - Download or git clone the repository... or just download AM2DAB.py and place it in an empty folder.
 - Place exported CSV of Apple Music or Spotify Playlist in the directory, and rename it to music.csv
+- Open script with text editor and find the EMAIL and PASSWORD fields.
+Fill them with your DAB Music Player account details.
 - Run the python script in a terminal, no additional args needed.
 - Wait patiently for most, if not all of your music to be added to a newly created library on DAB Music Player.